Proactive vs Corrective Maintenance

 • Condition-Based Maintenance – Monitoring equipment performance and making repairs when certain thresholds are met.

-Pros of Proactive Maintenance:
+Pros of Proactive Maintenance

 • Reduces downtime and extends equipment lifespan.